silinternational/terraform-aws-serverless-user/README.md

 ## Required Inputs
  - `app_name`   - A short name for this application, example: `backup-service`.
 Must be 24 characters or less, including the stage name and a hyphen.
 If only one stage is used, the app_name can use the entire 24 characters."
- - `aws_region` - A valid AWS region where this lambda will be deployed, example: `us-east-1`

 ## Optional Inputs
  - `aws_region_policy`  - The region to use in creating the IAM policy document.
 Use "*" to allowing deployment to all regions.
 Default: `"us-east-1"`